Anthony Fauci: Early life and education

-Anthony Fauci was born on December 24, 1940, in Brooklyn, New York City, to Eugenia Lillian (née Abys; 1909–1965) and Stephen A. Fauci (1910–2008) and is the youngest of two children born to both parents.
-His father was a Columbia University-educated pharmacist who owned his pharmacy.
-Fauci's mother and sister worked the pharmacy's register, and Fauci delivered prescriptions and also worked the register.
-Fauci's mother also worked at a dry cleaner.
+Fauci was born on December 24, 1940, in Brooklyn, New York City, to Stephen A. (1910–2008) and Eugenia Lillian (née Abys; 1909–1965) Fauci as the youngest of two children.
+His father, a pharmacist, attended Columbia University and owned a drug store.
+Fauci worked with his mother and sister at the pharmacy's register and also delivered prescriptions.
 The pharmacy was located in the Dyker Heights section of Brooklyn, directly beneath the family apartment, previously in the Bensonhurst neighborhood.
-When he was a child, Fauci developed a fascination with World War II, and played basketball and baseball during his spare time.
+When he was a child, Fauci developed a fascination with World War II, and played basketball and baseball.

 Fauci's grandparents immigrated to the United States from Italy in the late 19th century.
-His paternal grandparents, Antonino Fauci and Calogera Guardino, were from Sciacca, and his maternal grandparents were from Naples.
-His maternal grandmother Raffaella Trematerra was a seamstress, and his maternal grandfather Giovanni Abys was a Swiss-born artist noted for his landscape and portrait painting, magazine illustrations in Italy, as well as graphic design for commercial labels, including olive oil cans.
-Fauci grew up Catholic, but now considers himself a humanist, stating that he thinks "that there are a lot of things about organized religion that are unfortunate, and [that he tends] to like to stay away from it."
-In 2021, he was named Humanist of the Year by the American Humanist Association.
+His paternal grandparents, Antonino Fauci and Calogera Guardino, were from Sciacca, Sicily, and his maternal grandparents were from Naples.
+His maternal grandmother, Raffaella Trematerra, was a seamstress and his maternal grandfather, Giovanni Abys, was a Swiss-born artist noted for his landscape and portrait painting, magazine illustrations in Italy, as well as graphic design for commercial labels.
+Fauci grew up Catholic, but also considers himself a humanist who "has faith in the goodness of mankind", stating that he thinks "that there are a lot of things about organized religion that are unfortunate, and [that he tends] to like to stay away from it."
+In December 2023, Fauci stated that he still considers himself a Roman Catholic, but he does not practice his faith anymore for "a number of complicated reasons"; clarifying his relationship with the Catholic Church, he stated: